nearprotocol/stakewars/README.md

 # Stake Wars Episode II: Return of the Validators
-May 27th 2020 update: new README.md
+May 28th 2020 update: quickstart updated

 Welcome to NEAR Stake Wars Episode II, Return of the Validators!